esirko/utilities-monitor-dashboard/README2.md

 The codespace isn't able to access the IP cams on the home network out of the box.
 There are [instructions to fix this](https://docs.github.com/en/codespaces/developing-in-a-codespace/connecting-to-a-private-network), but I couldn't get `gh net` to work, probably because it's out of support.
 I haven't tried the VPN yet.

-Copy the `.env.example` file to `.env.local` and change both 5000 ports to 5001.
+Copy the `.env.example` file to `.env` and change both 5000 ports to 5001.
 This is because I have conflicts with port 5000 on my mac.

 Here's my `.vscode/launch.json`